Giving and getting information are two important steps in talking with your doctor. The third big step is making decisions about your care.

 - Are there support groups or community services that might help me?

-Tips: Evaluating Health Information on the Internet
+Tips: Evaluating Health Information Online

-Many people search the Internet to find information about medical problems and health issues.
+Many people search online to find information about medical problems and health issues.
 However, not all health information on the web is of equal quality.
 How do you find websites that are accurate and reliable?
 The following questions may be useful to consider when you look at a health-related website.

 Don’t forget to talk with your doctor about what you’ve learned online.